Pavlohrad

 The rivers of Vovcha (runs through the city 12.85 km towards the Samara River), Hnizdka (3.9 km), Kocherha (2.9 km) flow through Pavlohrad.
 The area of the city is 59.3 km2.
-There are 20 schools and 1 lyceum in the city.
+There are 15 schools (including lyceums and gymnasiums) in the city.

 History

-Pavlohrad, one of the oldest modern settlements in Dnipropetrovsk Oblast appears in documents from the 17th century.
+Pavlohrad, one of the oldest modern settlements in Dnipropetrovsk Oblast, appears in documents from the 17th century.
+Pavlohrad is located in the territories known as the Free Lands of the Zaporizhian Host, which were dependent on the Polish-Lithuanian Commonwealth in the 16th and 17th centuries.